wp-plugins/church-admin/readme.txt

 1. Upload the `church_admin` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place [church_admin type="address-list"] on the page you want the address book displayed.
+3. Place [church_admin type=address-list] on the page you want the address book displayed.
-4. Place [church_admin type="small-groups-list"] on the page you want the small group list displayed
+4. Place [church_admin type=small-groups-list] on the page you want the small group list displayed
-5. Place [church_admin type="small-groups"] on the page you want the list of small groups and their members displayed
+5. Place [church_admin type=small-groups] on the page you want the list of small groups and their members displayed
-6. Place [church_admin type="rota"] on the page you want the rota displayed
+6. Place [church_admin type=rota] on the page you want the rota displayed
-7. Place [church_admin type="calendar"] on the page you want a page per month calendar displayed
+7. Place [church_admin type=calendar] on the page you want a page per month calendar displayed
-8. Place [church_admin type="calendar-list"] on the page you want a agenda view calendar
+8. Place [church_admin type=calendar-list] on the page you want a agenda view calendar
 9. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note

 We recommend password protecting the pages - if it is password protected a link is provided to logout